 “What we believe may be contributing to elevated brain iron levels in Multiple System Atrophy is dysfunction of an enzyme that plays a role in the body’s iron metabolism.
 Targeting this enzyme and accumulated iron stores may prove a viable therapeutic strategy,” Dr Shukla explained.

 Multiple System Atrophy is a degenerative, parkinsonian condition affecting movement, breathing, blood pressure and other body functions.
 Around 3,000 people in Australia live with the condition.

 No disease-modifying therapies are currently available to treat the condition.
 The average prognosis after receiving a diagnosis of MSA is currently less than ten years, hence treatment options are desperately needed.

-“For people living with Multiple System Atrophy and their families and carers, we hope this research and the work we are continuing to do in MSA at the Florey Institute sends a message of hope,” said Prof Finkelstein, Head of the Parkinson’s Disease Laboratory at the Florey Institute.
+“For people living with Multiple System Atrophy and their families and carers, we hope this research and the work we are continuing to do in MSA at The Florey Institute sends a message of hope,” said Professor Finkelstein, Head of the Parkinson’s Disease Laboratory at the Florey Institute.

 “We are constantly making progress in learning more about this rare disorder and working to find new treatment pathways to improve the lives of those who are affected,” he added.

 “This exciting project by the team at Florey Institute is a great example of the excellent work supported by the Multiple System Atrophy Coalition’s research grant program.
 Given our goal to seed fund the development of disease-modifying therapies which can slow, stop or reverse the progression of MSA, the new evidence presented in this paper gives us hope that a successful therapeutic strategy for MSA may be in reach,” commented Pam Bower, Board of Directors from The Multiple System Atrophy Coalition.

 The research was made possible by funding received from The Multiple System Atrophy Coalition USA and the Austrian Science Fund.